hvwaldow/ipython-workshop-setup/README.md

   their laptops that would allow them to continue programming after the course.
 This could be remedied by offering an after-course installation event.

++ Not tested (yet) whether that works with Windows clients.